 Published: February 1, 2019

-Download the PDF version of the Executive Summary - CLICK HERE
+Download the full PDF version of this paper -

 North American horse racing is facing a momentous threat to its business: the rapid expansion of legal sports betting.

 In May 2018, the United States Supreme Court overturned the 1992 law established by the Professional and Amateur Sports Protection Act (PASPA), which had effectively banned individual states from offering betting on sports, with few exceptions – Nevada being the most notable.

 What has transpired in the ensuing months is, as ESPN writer David Purdum described, “the American sports betting gold rush.”1

 Eight states and the District of Columbia have advanced legislation authorizing sports betting in their jurisdictions in the eight months since PASPA was overturned, and up to 30 states are expected to permit some sort of legal sports betting within the next three years.

 As a result, well-established sports – most of which already enjoy significantly greater distribution and popularity than horseracing – will see millions of Americans take added interest in their games via legal gambling options.